-We were so pleased to see the great turnout at our first West Eugene Clean Air Community Meeting this past Saturday at Peterson Barn!
+We were so pleased to see the great turnout at our first West Eugene Clean Air Community Meeting on Jan.
+25th, 2020 at Peterson Barn!

 If you missed it, we came together as a community and shared the preliminary results of the Environmental Community Health Survey that many of you have taken.
 If you have not yet taken this survey, please do so today.